sbstndb/grayscott_k/README.md

 ```
 This will run the executable with the default parameters.
 ## Future customization options

-In a future release, you will be able to customize the parameters via the CLI with :
+In a future release, you will be able to customize the parameters via the CLI.
+The following example demonstrates how to launch the program with specific parameters:
 ```
 ./GS --dim 3D --stencil 7 --Du 0.05 --Dv 0.04 ...
 ```